 Shipping things to ourselves from Amazon or Amazon Pantry has been another option that has worked for us, too.
 Amazon is great if you’re only looking for pre-packaged items.
 We’ve found beef jerky, energy bars, Starbucks VIA, and Gatorade mix packets to be some of the best things to get from Amazon.
 You might also want to check out what other snack items currently have coupons via Amazon.
 We have other suggestions in our What to Pack for Walt Disney World post.

-Another, newer option is Amazon Prime Now.
-When ordering via the Amazon Prime Now app, you can have items delivered within 2 hours for free if you have a Prime membership.
-Selection is more limited on the Amazon Prime Now app, but they have tens of thousands of daily essentials including numerous dry foods and perishable items like deli meat, pizza, cheese, bread, juice, etc. Use code 10PRIMENOW for $10 off your first order.
-A minimum purchase of $20 is required for delivery.
+Another, newer and growing option is Amazon Prime Now.
+When ordering via the Amazon Prime Now app, you can have items delivered within 2 hours for free if you have a Prime membership (or within an hour for an extra $7.99).
+Selection is more limited on the Amazon Prime Now app, but they have tens of thousands of daily essentials including numerous dry foods and perishable items like deli meat, pizza, cheese, bread, juice, etc.

 In terms of the logical options, I think that about covers it.
 I say logical because there are likely some “out there” solutions like buying different snack items at each gift shop in World Showcase and spending $593 in the process, but that would defy logic.
 If you don’t want to spend your limited time going on grocery runs, both Garden Grocer and ordering in advance from Amazon.com are both great options.
 Alternatively, those with a rental car or willingness to use Uber and an extra hour or so to spare might consider going to one of the many grocery stores located about 10 miles off-site.